robot670/Anirudh_BlueStamp_Portfolio/index.md

 While attaching my HCO-5 Bluetooth module, I used a breadboard to connect all of the pins and to make a voltage divider from 5.0V to 3.3V.
 However, the wires often fell out, so I had to reattach them many times.
 However, I saw that the working voltage of the HCO-5 Bluetooth module was from 3.3-6.0V, which allowed me to get rid of the voltage divider and the breadboard, making my wiring much simpler and easier to work with.

-Another challenge that I had during this milestone was addinig a limit to my claw movement so it cannot close on itself.
+Another challenge I had during this milestone was adding a limit to my claw movement so it could not close on itself.
 While this was not part of my milestone, I wanted to make this improvement to prevent my claw from breaking by continuously closing on itself.
+To solve this, I want to stop the claw when it goes 20 degrees by reading the angle from the servo and stopping it when it moves to a position of under 20 degrees.
+However, although I was able to print values for when the angle was under 20 degrees, the claw continued to move under 20 degrees.
+Since this was not part of this milestone, I will continue on it in the next milestone.

 ## Next Steps

 For my next steps, I plan to add the functionality of the joysticks.
 This would allow me to use both my phone and the joysticks as input methods for my robotic arm.
 I also plan on making a different claw iteration, such as a thicker claw to pick up objects better and to decrease the chance of the claw getting stuck.
 I would also like to add buttons for preset positions, such as one position for picking up an object off the ground.
-I
+I will also add a limit to my claw movement so that it cannot move under 20 degrees, preventing it from closing on itself.

 ## Pictures